Beyond imagination

 Charles Thomas Payne, great-uncle of former US President Barack Obama, was one of the first soldiers to enter the camp.
 More than 60 years after the liberation, he described in a newspaper interview how he experienced the situation back then:

-Charles Thomas Payne, great-uncle of former US President Barack Obama
+Charles Payne, member of the US Army and great-uncle of former US President Barack Obama

 The US Army operations report of April 4, 1945 read: “Battle-hardened veterans, who had seen death many times before, gazed silently at the Nazi slaughterhouse.
 Some cried.
 Death on the battlefield was something they were able to comprehend.
 But this premeditated, brutish murder was beyond their imagination.”